raparama/CapstoneProject/README.md

 **[NGO Funding Program](https://github.com/raparama/CapstoneProject/tree/master/05.%20NGO%20FUNDING%20PROGRAM%20)** <br>
 Use EDA and Principal Component Analysis (PCA), Scree Plot, Silhouette Analysis, SSD/Elbow Curve, K-means, and Hierarchical clustering, scaling and standardization build a model to decision mostly related to the countries are in the direst need of aid. <em> Python: Pandas, Numpy, Matplotlib, Seaborn, statsmodels, sklearn, scipy </em>
+- Help international NEO runs projects along with advocacy drives to raise awareness and for funding.
+The CEO of the NGO needs to decide using fund strategic and effective.
+The significant issues could occur during decision making is to choose the countries are in the direst need of aid.
+- Data preparation, Data Cleaning, Encoding outlier, EDA, Dummy Variables, Data Visualisations Python, Pandas, Numpy, Matplotlib, Seaborn, glob, datetime
+- Perform PCA on the dataset and with the k components with changed dataset, Silhouette Analysis, Scree Plot, SSD/Elbow Curve
+- K-means and Hierarchical clustering model used on this dataset
+- Recommended the clusters and the country in dire need of aid.

 </p>
 </li>